Colorado Office of the Attorney General

 Grants to Colorado local governments, IHEs, and nonprofit organizations to support programs that train peace officers.
 New applicants must contact program staff prior to applying.
 Funding may be used for training, backfill, training supplies and equipment, and travel costs for both instructors and students.
 Grant administration and program delivery funding is also available.

-The purchase of equipment which facilitates training is allowable.
+Allowable Equipment Purchases: The purchase of equipment that facilitates training is allowable.
 Examples include, but are not limited to; firearms and driving simulators, ammunition, Simunitions, track car maintenance, shooting range and drive track upgrades and improvements, on line training subscriptions, etc.

 GrantWatch ID#: 169586